 Fall & Spring Semesters

-For continuing undergraduate & graduate students, pre-registration for courses for Semester I are carried out during the preceding April and, for Semester II, during the preceding November, in accordance with a schedule established by the Registrar.
+For continuing undergraduate & graduate students, pre-registration for courses for Semester I is carried out during the preceding April and, for Semester II, during the preceding November, in accordance with a schedule established by the Registrar.
 (See the Academic Calendar for a summary of registration-related deadlines.)
 Pre-registration is mandatory.
 Students who do not preregister by the pre-registration deadline will have a $15 late pre-registration fee assessed to their student account.

 First-year undergraduates and sophomores must meet with their advisor first to discuss their course selection and to receive approval in the form of the advisor's PIN number.
 First-years and sophomores will not be able to register without the advisor's PIN.